-Abutilons are one of the few shrubs that can be pruned at any time during their active growing season.
-They quickly start re-growth and subsequent flowering.
+Abutilon plants or flowering maples are one of a few types of shrubs that can be pruned at any time during their active growing season.
+Abutilon's are quick to start to re-grow and subsequently flower.

-Simply prune as and when required.
-In particular, after the winter damage, when most types can be cut back quite hard.
-This will encourage strong growth - which will soon regain its original height.
+The versatility of the Abutilon means you can simply prune it as and when required.
+In particularly prune after the winter damage where branches can be snapped or broken by high winds and / or heavy snow.
+This is best done in early spring when most types can be cut back quite hard.
+This will encourage strong growth in the spring which will soon regain its original height.

 If grown as a patio pot plant, and taken into protective care for the winter, the Abutilon can be pruned to shape either as a shrub or a single stem 'feathered' specimen.